 Having a pet can be an exciting and rewarding experience, but there are several hidden dangers present in your household that you should be aware of.

-Join us on a journey through the average Queensland household and test your pet safety knowledge by identifying these hidden dangers!
+Join us on a journey through the average Queensland household and ensure that your pet is safe at home!

 From the kitchen to the backyard, four areas of the home will list five items commonly found in that environment for you to rank.
-These could be; plants, ingredients and products that can be found in any home.
+These safety hazards could be plants, ingredients, and products that can be found in any home.